Crude oil exports: Malami allegedly paid $200m as whistleblower fees — Reps

 •Threaten to arrest him, finance minister

-ABUJA-The House of Representatives ad hoc committee investigating the sale of 48 million barrels of crude oil, amounting to over $2.4 billion and crude oil export to China from 2014 to date, said yesterday it has uncovered payment of $200 million allegedly made as consultancy fees in whistle blower recoveries by the Attorney General of the Federation, AGF, Abubakar Malami. within statutory approvals.
+The House of Representatives ad hoc committee investigating the sale of 48 million barrels of crude oil, amounting to over $2.4 billion and crude oil export to China from 2014 to date, said yesterday it has uncovered payment of $200 million allegedly made as consultancy fees in whistleblower recoveries by the Attorney General of the Federation, AGF, Abubakar Malami. within statutory approvals.

-He said: “We have not been getting any form of cooperation from the ministry of finance and Attorney General’s office regarding this investigation, despite series of correspondents sent to them on this matters we are investigating.
+He said: “We have not been getting any form of cooperation from the Ministry of Finance and Attorney General’s office regarding this investigation, despite a series of correspondents sent to them on this matter we are investigating.

-”We’ve seen documentations from the Accountant General’s office, where the minister of finance approved the payment of substantial amount of money to so-called whistle blowers where details of monies recovered were not provided.
+”We’ve seen documentation from the Accountant General’s office, where the minister of finance approved the payment of the substantial amount of money to so-called whistle-blowers where details of monies recovered were not provided.

 “We’ve looked at the functions of the Attorney General’s office and we’ve not seen any statutory powers provided for the Attorney General by the constitution to determine how Nigeria’s money should be spent.